hoseinaghaei/P-EDF-multi-procssor/README.md

 ## main idea
 ###   We find the longest path in the tree and assign all those tasks in the path to a processor. then remove these tasks and continue with the remaining.
+###   If there is no idle processor, we assign tasks to the processor with the least execution time.